krenalis/krenalis/doc/src/identity-resolution.md

 ## Merging of Users

+> 🚧🚧🚧 Work in progress! 🚧🚧🚧
+>
+> The documentation in this section must be updated after the implementation of the PR [804](https://github.com/open2b/chichi/pull/804).

 In the Identity Resolution, **two or more user identities** are merged into a single user by taking the `max` value between the values of their properties.

 > `max` refers to the `max` function in PostgreSQL, which [is documented here](https://www.postgresql.org/docs/current/tutorial-agg.html).